 SULLIVAN: A lot of the folks that I've talked to up in South Dakota feel very passionately that the Corps should have been releasing the water all along, that it shouldn't have gotten to the point where these reservoirs are about to break.

 PARKER: Then the master manual should have taken that into consideration.
 If the Corps only had to take care of navigation and flood control, I guarantee you those levels would have been much lower.

 SULLIVAN: We have heard that one of the reasons that they didn't open the floodgates up in South Dakota was because they didn't want to add any more water into the Mississippi.

 PARKER: Yeah.
 I mean, we're hurting down there, and you have to understand.
 General Mike Walsh had to make a decision to open the floodgates at Organza.
 When he opened those floodgates, he had to stand in front of people and say, people, I'm opening these floodgates.
 And by the way, I'm going to flood all of you when I do that.
 We're sorry.
 These are the choices.
 Now, none of these are easy choices.
 If it were easy, we wouldn't - you wouldn't be interviewing me today.

 SULLIVAN: That's Mike Parker, formerly the assistant secretary of the US Army overseeing the US Army Corps of Engineers and currently head of the lobbying firm Welch Resources.
 Thank you so much for joining us.

 PARKER: Thank you.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.